Glossary

 96th Bomb Squadron PVC, Full Color RED FLAG 16-02 Morale Patch

-Fully Embroidered Patch [also 100% Embroidered]
+Fully Embroidered Patch [also 100% Embroidered Patch]

 Patch in which the entire surface has been completely embroidered rendering the base fabric invisible.
 Fully embroidered patches cost more to manufacture due to the use of additional thread.
 See also partially embroidered.